Healthdirect Free Australian health advice you can count on.

 Body image and cosmetic surgery

-It is important to reflect on your reasons for wanting cosmetic surgery.
-It might help to think about:
+It’s important to reflect on your reasons for wanting cosmetic surgery.
+Here are some things you might think about:

 • Who am I having the procedure for?
 Is it for myself or am I trying to make myself more attractive for someone else?

 • Have I understood what is involved?
-It might be more helpful to speak to a person who has had the procedure rather than to read a brochure.
+Can I speak to a person who has had the procedure rather than read about it online.

 • Have I discussed it with a friend or family member?